bitnami/charts/bitnami/mxnet/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 3.0.0

+This major release renames several values in this chart and adds missing features, in order to be aligned with the rest of the assets in the Bitnami charts repository.

+In addition, the chart structure has been refactored for a clearer distribution and configuration.

+The following values have been affected:

+- `service.*` has been renamed as `scheduler.service.*`.
+In addition, values `service.port` and `service.nodePort` have been renamed as `scheduler.service.ports.mxnet` and `scheduler.service.nodePorts.mxnet` respectively.
+- `hostAliases` has been renamed as `{standalone/server/worker/scheduler}.hostAliases`.
+- `commonExtraEnvVars` has been renamed as `extraEnvVars`.
+- `podManagementPolicy` has been renamed as `worker.podManagementPolicy`.
+- The following have been moved under `standalone`,`server`,`worker`, and `scheduler` sections:
+  - `podAffinityPreset`.
+  - `podAntiAffinityPreset`.
+  - `nodeAffinityPreset`.
+  - `affinity`.
+  - `nodeSelector`.
+  - `tolerations`.
+  - `resources`.
+  - `livenessProbe`.
+  - `readinessProbe`.
+  - `securityContext` (now renamed as `podSecurityContext` and `containerSecurityContext`).
+- `scheduler.port`, previously used for both containerPort and service port configuration, is now configured using `scheduler.containerPorts.mxnet` and `scheduler.service.ports.mxnet` values.

 ### To 2.1.0